Senior Notions

 Reacher Grabber retrieving mug from cupboard

-Aging has a way of prompting new strategies for old routines.
+Aging has a way of asking you to rethink old routines.
 There was a time I prided myself on doing everything myself, no matter how awkward or inconvenient.
-Then came arthritis, stiff knees, and the occasional tumble of a dropped item that I could no longer reach.
+Then came arthritis, stiff knees, and the occasional tumble of a dropped item I couldn’t reach.
 Suddenly, a tool that extends my reach isn’t just convenient—it’s essential.

 Nine years ago, after knee replacement surgery, my medical team recommended a reacher grabber along with a walker and cane.
-It was helpful then, and today, with arthritis limiting my flexibility, it has returned to full-time use.
+It was useful then.
+Today, with arthritis limiting my flexibility, it’s back in full-time rotation.

 Reach Extenders in Every Room